Jeong-Hun/GandC-Data/README.md

 > 5) source("run_analysis.R")

 > 6) if you want to know how it works, you can see the file 'run_analysis.R' on your Rstudio

-     you can read annotaions to understand how it works.
+> 7) then, you can read annotaions to understand how it works.